The Field of Global Health

 MUSC Students: $375

 To enroll in Certificate courses, visit the Dean’s Office in the College of Graduate Studies, Room 101 in the Bioengineering Building.
-Enrollment for Spring 2014 begins November 12, 2013.
+Courses begin January 12, 2016.

-Students new to the MUSC Global Health Certificate Program are welcome to enroll in the Topics in Tropical Infectious Diseases course; however, due to funding constraints, completion of the program cannot be guaranteed at this time.
+Students new to the MUSC Global Health Certificate Program are welcome to enroll in the Intro Course: Topics in Global Health and the Global Health Epidemiology and Policy course; however, due to funding constraints, completion of the program cannot be guaranteed at this time.

 Topics in Tropical Infectious Diseases